Questions this course addresses:

 What you learn:

-Participants will learn adult development theory, a framework for understanding and overcoming resistance to change and skills for developing themselves and others.
+Participants will learn adult development theory, a framework for understanding and overcoming resistance to change and skills and processes for developing themselves and others.

 How you learn:

-First, participants will focus on their own personal and professional developmental goals and challenges through a series of exercises rooted in the Immunity To Change Process.
+First, participants will focus on their own personal and professional developmental goals and challenges through a series of exercises rooted in the Immunity To Change process.
 Second, participants will learn how their own developmental challenges fit into a larger development framework of adult development by learning the language of developmental psychology.
-Finally, participants will practice coaching and supporting others' change goals.
+Third, participants will practice coaching and supporting others' change goals.
+Finally, students elect a real world problem they would like to address and apply the course’s signature ‘Developmental Design’ process to that problem.
+Students can work alone, in pairs, or in teams.

 This course is for...

 This course is designed for the practitioner, change agent and adult still wondering who and what they are going to be when they “grow up.”
 This course is for anyone who knows they need more capacity and bandwidth to do the work they want to do and make the impact they want to make.
 This course is for anyone who will be managing, training and supervising people.
-This course is for the HKS student looking to protect some time and space to focus on their own growth edges.
+This course is for the HKS student looking to protect some time and space to: 1) focus on their own growth edges, and 2) to explore the problems they care about through a developmental learning lens and structured process.

 Please note, this course is not available for cross-registration.